keymon/springerpe.github.io/_posts/2014-05-10-how-we-work.md

 ###The Boards
-To structure our work and make it visible we use Trello (link).
+To structure our work and make it visible we use [Trello](http://www.trello.com).
 We have created two main Trello boards, one for the backlog and one for the current Iteration (Sprint).

 First is the backlog board, which speaks for itself, it’s a visual representation of the work that we will be working on in upcoming iterations.
 We have defined various columns, to separate Epics, Requests, Stories pending analysis, Stories ready for iteration and Technical Debt.